What are the signs of dementia in women?

 Meanwhile, Lewy body dementia is more often associated with hallucinations, and problems with movement, such as tremors or stiffness in the arms ands legs.

-Because of there is such a variation, many studies are needed to understand more about each type of dementia, and crucially, how to treat them.
+Because there is such a variation, many studies are needed to understand more about each type of dementia, and crucially, how to treat them.

 Unfortunately research can sometimes raise more questions than answers, particularly when it comes to the difference between the male and female dementia experience.